arnasrum/DHIS2-Supply-Management/README.md

 ## Missing functionality/implementations
 The InputTable component is not working optimally when receiving inputs that are not numbers.
 If you enter a letter and press submit, the form resets, but nothing happens.
 If you insert a number, and then in a different column try to insert a letter, you are notified that the input is invalid, but if you press "Submit", the form resets again, and nothing happens.
 This is not ideal, and with more time, we would implement a solution for this.

-We do also not have a depending request table.
+We do also not have a pending request table.
 This was something that we wanted to implement, but sadly didn’t have time to do.

 ## Available Scripts